If you’ve successfully launched a membership site, the next thing you’ll want to focus on is creating a membership retention strategy.

 The key to creating a community is to know what your members want.

-As Isis explains, if you had a friend who called you all the time just to talk about themselves, you’d stop picking up the phone because it quickly gets really annoying.
-The same principle applies for your membership.
+As Isis Woods explains, if you had a friend who called you all the time just to talk about themselves, you’d stop picking up the phone because it quickly gets really annoying.
+The same principle applies to your membership.

-If you’re going to have a community, you have to ask members about themselves.
+If you’re going to have a community, you must ask members about themselves.
 Ask them what they need, ask them what they’re going through, and ask them what they want to hear more about in your community.

 You can do this via your community space, including:

-In cases like these, and every day, you have to pay attention to what your audience wants, needs and responds to.
+You must pay attention to what your audience wants, needs, and responds to.
 That’s how you can foster a strong community with members who trust you and want to stick around.

-If you’re looking for membership retention strategies that will help you hold onto your existing members – and win over new members as soon as they walk in the door – here are 15 strategies for you.
+If you’re looking for membership retention strategies that will help you hold onto your existing members—and win over new members as soon as they walk in the door—here are 24 strategies for you.

-Rule number one of membership retention is to optimize your content for your members.
+Rule number one of membership retention is optimizing your members’ content.

-If you’ve got a monthly membership model, you need to have monthly content that’s tailor-made for your members.
+If you have a monthly membership model, you need monthly content that’s tailor-made for your members.
 That means fresh content that educates and empowers your audience.

-Creating relevant content for your members is essential to show them the value of your membership and make sure they keep paying their subscription fees.
+Creating relevant content for your members is essential to showing them the value of your membership and ensuring they keep paying their subscription fees.

 Katherine has some great ideas for captivating content that will boost membership retention, including:

-Katherine’s members get a monthly masterclass that she created with Thinkific as part of her Dream Achievers Academy.
-Every month, Katherine releases a masterclass with a video and supplementary resource like a template, workbook or PDF guide.
+Katherine’s members receive a monthly masterclass that she created with Thinkific as part of her Dream Achievers Academy.
+Every month, Katherine releases a masterclass with a video and supplementary resources like a template, workbook, or PDF guide.

-When it comes to creating content for her members, Isis recommends finding the right balance between overwhelming and underwhelming your audience.
-You need to make sure you’re creating content at a rate that will keep your members engaged – but too much content can also turn members away.
+When creating content for her members, Isis recommends finding the right balance between overwhelming and underwhelming your audience.
+You need to make sure you’re creating content at a rate that will keep your members engaged but not overwhelm them (and consequently desensitize them to any updates coming from your community).

 To avoid this, you need to get to know your members and find the balance that will keep members engaged but not overwhelmed.

 Make sure that your content is easy to understand.
-Let go of any arrogance, let go of big words, just teach people in a straightforward way so they can understand, implement and get results.
+Avoid arrogance and big words, and just teach people straightforwardly so they can understand, implement, and get results.

 This is the number one thing to remember when you’re looking for membership retention strategies.